juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 ![AI elicits additional user input to better understand user needs and suggest related topics](/assets/uploads/best_practices_3.8.png "Image 3.8")

 All the best practices mentioned above are already built into Juji Studio and configurable by conversational AI designers, who can then instill more transparency into their AI chatbots.

+I﻿n summary, by ensuring naturalness, emotionality, and transparency in your chatbot design, you can create more engaging user experiences, making AI-human interactions more effective and enjoyable.
+Juji Studio simplifies the design process even for novice conversational AI designers, fostering user trust and satisfaction from the very start of an AI-human engagement.